curtisjohnson1/weave-code/README.md

 # Weaveability

-A simple HTML webpage built using React and CSS
+A simple mockup of a HTML webpage built using React and CSS

 ## Prerequisites